Kotti/kotti_user_manual/docs/adding_content/images.rst

 point-and-shoot cameras.
 These can be many megabytes in size, and in dimension, thousands of pixels wide and tall.

 Kotti helps make sense of all of this.
-Websites don't need whopper-size images for normal display, although large images can certainly be stored on a website.
+Websites don't need huge-size images for normal display, although large images can certainly be stored on a website.
 A typical website is 1000 pixels wide or so, giving you a good idea of the largest size you will need.

-The most common routine goes something like the following.
+The most common routine goes something like this.
 You take some photographs and download them from your camera to your computer.
 You look at them, delete the bad ones, keep the good, make adjustments to improve the contrast, brightness, etc. Some photographs you select for use on your website.
 At this point, you should follow these guidelines:

 - Don't upload them to the website as the original huge images.
 - Resize them first.
 Find the "export" or "save as" or "share" part of your